-Families wishing to take their children out of school for one day or more during term time must apply in advance for a leave of absence.
-Absence Request forms are available on the school website and on the parent portal, and should be submitted for approval 6 to 8 weeks in advance of the proposed absence.
+Families wishing to take their children out of school for one day or more during term time must apply in advance for a extra ordinary leave (leave of absence).
+Leave Request are to be submitted via the parent portal, and should be submitted for approval 6 to 8 weeks in advance of the proposed absence.
 Approval for absences will be considered for medical reasons, moving house, attending a funeral, wedding or religious occasion, or if the student must return to their home due to the serious illness of relatives.
-(Please refer to Rules for Leave of Absence on the reverse of the Absence Request form which can be obtained from the School Office).
+The Dutch Truancy Laws will be leading for the School's decision approving the request.
 Families are entitled to take holiday leave in a situation when a family holiday during the normal school vacation is not possible.
 In such a case, a letter from the employer should support the Absence Request Form.
 In such cases, the school administration is authorised to grant a holiday leave of a maximum of ten school days, once per school year per family.
 For a request of more than ten days, a formal letter is required one month in advance.
-It must be submitted to the Director and the Amsterdam Truancy Office.
-Holiday leave will not be granted in the first or last two weeks of the school year.
+It must be submitted via the parent portal 6 -8 weeks in advance.
+The Absence team will consult if necessary with the Amsterdam Truancy Office.
+Holiday leave will not be granted in the first of the school year.

-If parents/guardians wish to allow their children to leave school for an appointment during school hours, an email notification should be sent to the School Office.
 Students who are taking courses or are involved in sporting activities which require absence from school must apply before the start of the school year.
 Their application must include documentation from the body offering the course and must explain when and why the absence from school is necessary.
 The request will be forwarded to the Truancy Office for approval, without which leave cannot be granted.

-There are times when parent/guardians wish to take their children out of school for long-term absences.
+There are times when parent/guardians wish to take their children out of school for longterm absences.
+The reasons for this request may vary.
+The following guidelines should be followed.

-- 1 Reasons that will be considered for this request
+1. Reasons that will be considered for this request

-- \ Continuation of mother tongue
+- Continuation of mother tongue

-- \ Work for the parent/guardian
+- Work for the parent/guardian

-- \ Illness
+- Illness

-- 2 Duration of absences A maximum of 3 months will be granted for the absence.
+2. Duration of absences

+A maximum of 3 months will be granted for the absence.

-- 3 Financial Implications/Requirements
+3. Financial implications/ requirements

-- \ The AICS will hold the studen for a maximum of 3 months.
+- The AICS will hold the student's place for a maximum of 3 months. - The parents/guardian will be expected to pay the tuition fees plus all costs for the 3 months the student is not at school on extended absence.

-- \ The parents/

-to pay the tuition fees pl

-for the 3 months the student is not a

-school on extended absence.

-- \ The parent m

-- their acceptance to pay the tuition fees for the requested long-term absence of 3 months.

-- \ TThe parent/guardian m

-that should they extend the a

-for longer than 3 months, the

-required officially to withdra

-child/children f

-parent/guardian will then be req

-- regard, it is important to note tha any returning students will hav priority on the waiting list.

-- \ The Truancy Office must be inf of the request for a long-term a The T will be communicated to the AICS.
+- The parent/guardian must confirm in writing their acceptance to pay the tuition fees for the requested long-term absence of 3 months. - The parent/guardian must realise that should they extend the absence for longer than 3 months, they will be required officially to withdraw the student (s) from the AICS.
+The parent/guardian will then be required to go through the Admissions process in order to put their child / children back on the waiting list.
+In this regard, it is important to note that any returning students will have priority on the waiting list. - The Truancy Office must be informed of the request for a long-term absence.
+The Truancy Office's written decision will be communicated to the AICS.